APRILIA RACING S.R.L.

 The Company is firmly convinced of the importance of correct information as regards its own activities for the market, its investors and for the community in general.

 Respecting the need for confidentiality, which is required for the management of its activity, the Company’s objective in its relationship with all investors is transparency.
-In particular, the Company conveys this objective to the market and its investors through its respect of criteria of correctness, clarity and equal access to information.
+In particular, the Company conveys to the market and its investors through its respect of criteria of correctness, clarity and equal access to information.

 The present Code of Ethics must be respected by the Company boards, management and employers, as well as all external partners, such as consultants, agents, suppliers, etc.